ritafranca/ritafranca/README.md

 <br clear="both">

-<p align="center">My name is Rita and I'm a software engineering student from Brazil's Universidade Federal do Ceára/Russas-CE.</p>
+<p align="center">My name is Rita and I'm a software engineering student, from Brazil's UFC.</p>

 ###